tdunning/MicroSpice/README.md

 MicroSpice is a very simple circuit simulator that simulates an electronic circuit composed a variety of passive components.
 This circuit can be constructed using a subset of standard Spice netlist syntax.
+The purpose is to allow fast simulations via a simple API in native Julia to facilitate automated design optimization.

 As an example, here is a simple RLC circuit with `in` as input and `out` as output